Devskiller/devskiller-sample-devops-project/README.md

 The `init.sh` script is used for initializing the candidate's Virtual Machine.
 You can use it to install and pre-configure all required services.

+## Candidate's files

+There are cases when you might need to save a candidate's files to review later.
+Directory `/var/lib/candidate` exists on every Virtual Machine and its contents will be archived after the test.

+All archived files will be available to the recruiter to review.

+**The maximum folder size for a Candidate’s files is 20MB.
+If the files exceed this limit, their contents will be lost.
+The recruiter will not be able to see the files after the evaluation is complete.**

 ## Automatic assessment

 It is possible to automatically assess the solution posted by the candidate.